TheSnakeFang/fangstastic-blog/content/blog/2020-08-25_Your-Amazon-Products-Could-Be-All-Be-Counterfeit-Here-s-Why/index.md

 ---
 title: "Your Amazon Products Could Be All Be Counterfeit — Here's Why."
-subheading: 'Amazon sacrificed accountability for efficiency and profit.'
+subheading: "Amazon sacrificed accountability for efficiency and profit."
 description: "Counterfeits are common on Amazon's marketplace.
 Here's how sellers hijack listings and ship knock-offs, undercutting sellers and defrauding consumers."
-date: '2020-08-25T05:49:38.082Z'
+date: "2020-08-25T05:49:38.082Z"
 template: post
 category: "Technology"
 ---